getindiekit/indiekit/packages/endpoint-posts/README.md

 # @indiekit/endpoint-posts

 Post management endpoint for Indiekit.
+View posts published by your Micropub endpoint and publish new posts to it.

 ## Installation